 Whether you use a store-bought oil spray or you buy your oil separately and refill your spray bottle, we’ll help you find one that doesn’t get clogged, spray unevenly, or make a big mess.

-» You might be interested in whether you can use parchment paper in an air fryer.
+» You might be interested in whether you can use parchment paper in an air fryer and Can You Put Metal in an Air Fryer?

-Best Oil for the Air Fryer
+Best Oil Spray for the Air Fryer

 My personal preference is to use canola oil, extra virgin olive oil, or avocado oil.
 I use both a refillable spray bottle like the Evo one pictured below and non-propellant extra virgin olive oil, which has no harmful aerosols or chemicals.